-Our three current named partners, Ted Eittreim, Margaret Martin, and Alex Cutler, all learned their crafts working with the best of the best at Georgia’s most highly-regarded family law firms.
-While each of their individual paths leading to the formation of EMC was unique, they often found themselves on the same road for a time; whether that was working for the same firms or seeing each other in the courtroom as respected adversaries.
+Eittreim Martin Cutler, LLC, was born of the coming together of veterans of several of the preeminent family law firms in the State of Georgia.
+Our three partners, Ted Eittreim, Margaret Martin, and Alex Cutler, learned their crafts early in their respective family law careers working with the best of the best at Georgia’s most highly-regarded family law firms.
+While each of their individual paths leading to the formation of EMC was unique, they often found themselves on the same road for a time; whether that was working for the same family law firms or seeing each other in the courtroom as respected adversaries.

-Ted, along with Pamela Gray, who remains Of Counsel to the Firm, worked with Mr. Mayoue for the better part of two decades; first as associates, and then as his partners beginning in the late 2000s.
-Margaret cut her family law teeth at the same family law firm as Ted and Pam in the mid-1990s before moving to another one of Georgia’s top family law firms where she honed her skills for many years.
+Ted and Margaret can both trace their roots to working with one of the most prominent family law firms in Georgia beginning, for Margaret, in the mid-1990s, and in 2003 for Ted.
+After that shared beginning, Ted became a partner at Mayoue Gray Eittreim, P.C. in 2012, the last firm that John Mayoue, the well-known and highly-regarded family lawyer, called home prior to his passing in 2016, and Margaret became a partner at another of Georgia’s top family law firms where she honed her skills for over a decade before she and Ted joined forces in 2016.
 Alex developed his legal talents practicing a combination of family law and commercial litigation for seven years at a mid-sized Atlanta firm before deciding to focus exclusively on family law.
-He then spent close to a decade practicing with the prominent firm of Lawler Green Prinz, LLC, where he ultimately became a partner, before joining Ted and Margaret.
+He then spent nearly ten years practicing with the prominent family law firm of Lawler Green Prinz, LLC, where he ultimately became a partner, before teaming with Ted and Margaret.

-Over their many years in practice, our lawyers have each found that, regardless of whether a case is resolved in the courtroom or at the negotiating table, the most productive path to that best possible resolution, especially in contested cases, is typically paved by diligently pursuing discovery efforts and ensuring that proper due diligence is completed.
+Over their many years in practice, our partners, associates, and Of Counsel attorneys have each found that, regardless of whether a case is resolved in the courtroom or at the negotiating table, the most productive path to the best possible resolution is typically paved by first diligently pursuing discovery efforts and ensuring that proper due diligence is completed.
 This is especially true in the complex divorce actions that form the Firm’s primary area of focus.
-In that manner, our client can be confident that all material information is uncovered prior to the resolution of the case, whether that resolution is by settlement or at trial.
+In that manner, the Firm’s clients can be confident that all material information, whether financial in nature or relating to contested custody and parenting time issues, is uncovered prior to the conclusion of the case.